EudiaApentsui/alx-system_engineering-devops/0x00-shell_basics/README.md

 delete all files ending with ~ in the current working directory

 a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory

+a magic file